 - Personnel required to ensure continuation of Academic classes will continue.
 These positions include instructors, Commandant staff to supervise the midshipmen and personnel required for dining, health, simulators training and other instructional support.
-All other personnel will be furloughed. - Personnel in the Admissions Office for recruitment and application processing for the incoming class of midshipmen will continue to work.
+All other personnel will be furloughed. - o Personnel in the Admissions Office for recruitment and application processing for the incoming class of midshipmen will continue to work.
 The staffing level will fluctuate from 1 to 5 personnel depending on the time of year with the critical peak recruitment and admissions season during November 1 to April 30 requiring full staffing level. - When classes are not in session during an academic break, the Academy will remain open, but only a minimal cadre of personnel will be retained to cover necessary Academy functions during the break.
-All other personnel will be furloughed until classes resume. - Please note the personnel numbers accompanying this plan reflect the Academy on Winter break (from December 19, 2018 January 2, 2019).
-In the event of a lapse of appropriation, a minimal staff of 35 Academy excepted employees will continue to support Life/Safety functions (18) for critical maintenance and security; President's constitutional duties and powers (10) for at-sea training and admissions office support; and lawful continuation (7) functions including the Superintendent, IT, and mailroom. - Emergency and disaster assistance involving the safety of human life or protection of property would continue including MARAD employees who are necessary to execute active Mission Assignments from the Department of Homeland Security's (DHS) Federal Emergency Management Agency (FEMA). - The no-year funded Ship Disposal Program would continue operations utilizing carry-over balances as long as sufficient funding is available. - MARAD would continue to operate the National Defense Reserve Fleet, including the Ready Reserve Fleet (RRF), as full FY 2019 funding has been provided from the Department of Defense (DOD) appropriation.
+All other personnel will be furloughed until classes resume. - OPlease note the personnel numbers accompanying this plan reflect the resumption of the Academy's second academic term on January 3, 2019 following Winter break (from December 19, 2018 January 2, 2019).
+A total of 168 excepted staff are required, including 17 to support Life/Safety functions for critical maintenance and security; 144 to discharge the President's constitutional duties and powers for continued academic education and training, at-sea training and admissions office support; and 7 for lawful continuation functions including the Superintendent, IT, and mailroom. - Emergency and disaster assistance involving the safety of human life or protection of property would continue including MARAD employees who are necessary to execute active Mission Assignments from the Department of Homeland Security's (DHS) Federal Emergency Management Agency (FEMA). - The no-year funded Ship Disposal Program would continue operations utilizing carry-over balances as long as sufficient funding is available. - MARAD would continue to operate the National Defense Reserve Fleet, including the Ready Reserve Fleet (RRF), as full FY 2019 funding has been provided from the Department of Defense (DOD) appropriation.
 Note that some MARAD employees are normally split-funded from RRF and appropriated MARAD funds.
-During a lapse in appropriations, these individuals will work entirely on the RRF program and will be paid only from RRF funds.
+During a lapse in appropriations, these individuals will work entirely on the RRF program and will be paid only from RRF funds. - The no-year funded Maritime Security Program (MSP) would continue operations utilizing carry-over balances as long as sufficient funding is available.

-- The no-year funded Maritime Security Program (MSP) would continue operations utilizing carry-over balances as long as sufficient funding is available. - Under Title XI, MARAD employs private contractors or the Reserve Fleet facility in husbanding some defaulted Title XI assets.
+- Under Title XI, MARAD employs private contractors or the Reserve Fleet facility in husbanding some defaulted Title XI assets.
 These services would continue, as a failure to maintain these services could jeopardize life and safety. - Government personnel and contractor support required to maintain the agency's data center and cybersecurity functions will continue.